blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 -unspentindex
 ------------
-``unspentindex`` is a coin daemon parameter that is initiated at run time.
-The command instructs a KMD-based coin daemon to make a full index of all === unspent transactions (utxos) ===.
-It is commonly used in web-based blockchain explorers for rapid search across the entire blockchain history.
+``unspentindex`` is a coin daemon parameter that instructs a KMD-based coin daemon to make a full index of all === unspent transactions (utxos) ===.
+It is enabled at runtime and facilitates rapid search across the entire blockchain history.

-When utilizing this command the synced blockchain data should be deleted to allow for a full resync.
-The user may need to manually delete the blockchain data before executing the command ===link to manual deletion instructions above===.
+Initiating this parameter should trigger an automatic full resync.
+If the resync does not occur automatically, the user should manually delete the blockchain data before trying again ===link to manual deletion instructions above===.

 The ``-reindex`` parameter is not a viable alternative method for resyncing the blockchain in this circumstance.